Satisfactory Academic Progress (SAP)

 B. Pace Rate:

 It is expected that financial aid students will make continuous and steady progress towards their educational goals, referred to as Pace Rate.
 To measure whether students are progressing in their course of study within the maximum time frame, SMCCCD will evaluate the Pace Rate of financial aid students after each term (Fall, Spring and Summer).
-At the end of each term, students will be expected to have completed at least 67% of all units attempted.
+At the end of each term, students will be expected to have completed at least a cumulative 67% of all units attempted.
 Classes with grades of A, B, C, D, and P (Pass) are considered to have been completed.
 Classes with grades of F, NP (No Pass), I (Incomplete), and RD (grade delayed) will not be considered as completed.
 All classes taken at other institutions through a consortium agreement will also be included in the Pace Rate assessment.

 |Academic Load||Full-time (100%)||Three quarters-time (75%)||Half-time (50%)||Less than half-time|